DevExpress/devextreme-documentation/concepts/05 Widgets/RangeSelector/10 Visual Elements/10 Scale/20 Major Scale Ticks.md

 ![ChartJS RangeSelector](/images/ChartJS/RangeSelectorMajorTicks.png)

-The appearance of the major ticks can be customized using the options of the [tick](/api-reference/20%20Data%20Visualization%20Widgets/dxRangeSelector/1%20Configuration/scale/tick '/Documentation/ApiReference/Data_Visualization_Widgets/dxRangeSelector/Configuration/scale/tick/') object.
+The appearance of the major ticks can be customized using the properties of the [tick](/api-reference/20%20Data%20Visualization%20Widgets/dxRangeSelector/1%20Configuration/scale/tick '/Documentation/ApiReference/Data_Visualization_Widgets/dxRangeSelector/Configuration/scale/tick/') object.

 	<!--JavaScript-->
 	var rangeSelectorOptions = {